aang81a/my-it-support-portfolio/PROJECTS/04-network-troubleshooting-cases/case-04-ip-misconfiguration.md

 # Case 04 – IP Misconfiguration

 ## Problem
-A user reports that their computer cannot access the network or the internet.
+A simulated user reports that their computer cannot access the network or the internet.

 ## Environment
 - Windows 10 / Windows 11